sai-prasanna/sai-prasanna.github.io/_posts/2018-06-04-neural-open-information-extraction.md

 **Example**

 ```
+"Deep learning is a subfield of machine learning."
+                   |
+                   v
-"Deep learning is a subfield of machine learning." -> (Deep learning, is a subfield of , machine learning)
+(Deep learning, is a subfield of , machine learning)
 ```

 Existing methods use handcrafted rules written on **syntatic parsers** which have poor perfomance and suffer from **cascading of errors**.